Politics

 McKayla Girardin

-To understand American politics in 2025, you need to know how Super PACs (political action committees) influence elections.
-Along with traditional PACs, these outside groups pump huge amounts of money into campaigns at every level of the government.
-While money from PACs does help candidates run and win their elections, the way these groups operate shapes the health of our democracy, whose voices are heard, and what issues get attention.
+To understand the current American political landscape, you need to know how Super PACs (political action committees) influence elections.
+Alongside traditional PACs, these groups pump tons of money into campaigns at every level of the government.
+While money from PACs can help candidates run and win elections, the shady way these groups operate shapes the health of our democracy, whose voices are heard, and what issues get attention.

 What Is a Super PAC?